zacLibaud/bADA55.github.io/index.md

 For example, a review like “The beer has a smooth texture and a pleasant taste” might score high on neutrality due to its descriptive language but still reflect positivity because of words like “smooth” and “pleasant”.
 On the flip side, a review such as “The beer lacks flavor and is quite bland” could also show neutrality in tone but carry a negative sentiment because of words like “lacks” and “bland”.

-This nuanced balance of sentiment shows that reviewers on both platforms aren’t just cheerleaders or critics—they’re detailed and expressive, capturing the good, the bad, and everything in between.
+This nuanced balance of sentiment shows that reviewers on both platforms aren’t just cheerleaders or critics, they’re detailed and expressive, capturing the good, the bad, and everything in between.
 But now, let's have a look at the overall sentiment of experts reviews.

 {% include_relative figs/sentiment_comparison.html %}

 If you’re looking for a place full of positive energy and excitement, BeerAdvocate might just be your new home.
 A massive 91% of expert reviews on BeerAdvocate are positive.
 These reviewers are passionate about their beers and don’t hold back when it comes to sharing the love.

 Negative reviews?
-They’re rare here—only 7.54% of reviews express dissatisfaction.
+They’re rare here, only 7.54% of reviews express dissatisfaction.
 And as for neutrality?
 Forget it.
 Just 1.43% of reviews sit on the fence.
 The BeerAdvocate community loves to share their opinions, and those opinions are overwhelmingly upbeat.
 So, if you’re the kind of person who enjoys reading reviews that make you excited to grab your next pint, BeerAdvocate is where the vibe is all about celebrating great beer.

 On the other hand, if you prefer reviews that are more critical, balanced, and to the point, RateBeer might feel like a better fit.
-Here, 75.3% of reviews are positive—still a majority, but far less than BeerAdvocate.
+Here, 75.3% of reviews are positive, still a majority, but far less than BeerAdvocate.
 That means RateBeer experts aren’t afraid to share what didn’t impress them.
 In fact, 15.5% of reviews are negative, making this platform twice as likely to feature critical feedback.
-And for those who value objectivity, 9.15% of reviews are neutral—far more than you’ll find on BeerAdvocate.
+And for those who value objectivity, 9.15% of reviews are neutral, far more than you’ll find on BeerAdvocate.
 RateBeer has a vibe that’s more serious and straightforward.
 It’s a space for beer lovers who appreciate a more discerning perspective.
 If you’re looking for honesty and detail, even when it’s not all glowing praise, you’ll likely feel right at home here.

 While there are differences in tone, one thing is clear: both BeerAdvocate and RateBeer tend to lean positive overall.
-Even on RateBeer, where reviews are a bit more critical, the majority—over 75%—of expert reviews still celebrate the beers they’re reviewing.
+Even on RateBeer, where reviews are a bit more critical, the majority of expert reviews still celebrate the beers they’re reviewing.
 So, while the vibe might feel different, there’s no shortage of appreciation for great beer on either platform.

-But enough about the vibe—let’s get into the nitty-gritty of what these experts are actually saying.
+But enough about the vibe, let’s get into the nitty-gritty of what these experts are actually saying.
 Let’s crack open the reviews and take a closer look at the language that’s shaping the beer-loving world.
-Cheers to finding out!

 # What kind of words do they use?